Top 5 Picnic Spots in London

 St James’ Park

-Bang in the middle of central London, St. James's Park includes The Mall and Horse Guards Parade, and is surrounded by landmarks such as Buckingham Palace, Clarence House and Whitehall.
-The park’s famous flower beds at the front of Buckingham Palace are a familiar backdrop to pageants, such as Trooping the Colour last weekend, as well as state visits and other ceremonial occasions.
-The summer months are particularly busy with events so check the park’s official website before you pack your picnic basket.
-The area where St. James's Park lies today was actually once the site of a lepers’ hospital for women, which was dedicated to James The Less (hence the name).
-The park has a small lake with two islands, West Island, and Duck Island, named for the lake's collection of waterfowl.
-Not only does St. James's Park have stunning flowerbeds and wide open green spaces, it's also home to 15 different species of birds, with the most famous being the resident colony of pelicans (which were initially given as a gift from a Russian ambassador in 1664 to Charles II).
+Not only does St. James' Park have stunning flowerbeds and wide open green spaces, but it has a small lake with two islands, West Island, and Duck Island (named for the lake's collection of waterfowl), and is home to 15 different species of birds, with the most famous being the resident colony of pelicans (which were initially given as a gift to Charles II way back in 1664).
 For the best views, head to the Blue Bridge on a sunny day to take some great photos of the London Eye, the Horse Guards Parade and Big Ben or Buckingham Palace.
-And for a posh picnic befitting of a Royal Park, you can lounge on the lovely deckchairs provided, instead of sitting on the floor like a commoner!
+And, for a posh picnic befitting of a Royal Park, you can lounge on the lovely deckchairs provided, instead of sitting on the floor like a commoner!